We don’t have enough success stories, that’s a shame. Here are 15 thriving online communities you might want to explore.

 - ModelMayhem.
 Models and photographers have a place to meet.
 Again, simple forum software reigns supreme.

 - CommunityCare.
 A place for social workers to meet.
 Does a good job of mixing content and community.
+Note: Since this article was published, Community Care have closed their forums.

 - Triiibes.
 Seth Godin’s juggernaught, based on Ning.
 Highly active.
 Expanding further.
 Stays exclusive and keeps high activity.
 New members are added when activity drops.